lechiffre/bloomberg-macro-connector/README.md

 }
 ```

-And the encapsulating function is passed in Go as a C pointer:
+And the encapsulated function is passed in Go as a C pointer:

 ```go
 ...